 Pests and trees share edges

 Woodpecker lines on one face can mean insects in cambium layers, or soft wood from moisture.
 Ant trails on trunks may point to honeydew producing insects higher in the crown.
-Mention both to your technician so plant health work and pest routes stay coordinated through pest control when needed.
+Mention both to your technician so plant health work and pest routes stay coordinated through pest control and ant control when needed.

 How SureGuard helps you prioritize